wyne/fasder/README.md

 Fasder is a modern reimagining of [clvv/fasd](http://github.com/clvv/fasd) that offers [zoxide](https://github.com/ajeetdsouza/zoxide)-style “frecent” (frequent + recent) access to files and directories.

-Pronounced like “faster” with a ‘d’, Fasder tracks your most-used files and directories and lets you access them with minimal keystrokes.
+Pronounced like “faster”, Fasder tracks your most-used files and directories and lets you access them with minimal keystrokes.
 Need to reopen your `.zshrc`?
-Just type `v zsh` and you’re there.
+Just type `v zsh` from any directory.

 ### Key Benefits